vksah32/blog-posts/Raft consensus.md

 >
 > Why does zookeper not use Raft? => *Timing, zookeper started in 2007, raft in 2013*

-Read this blog post [0] for overview of paxos and ZAB
+Read this [blog post from Alibaba-cloud]( https://www.alibabacloud.com/blog/a-brief-analysis-of-consensus-protocol-from-logical-clock-to-raft_594675) for overview of paxos and ZAB (and raft too)

 #### Raft Algorithm